muhammad-gamal11/Serenity-furniture-store/README.md

 ##﻿# Serenity-furniture-store

 ### Description
-This is an e-commerce website built with vanilla JavaScript, HTML, and CSS.
+This is a furniture store website built with vanilla JavaScript, HTML, and CSS.
 It allows users to browse through a variety of products, add items to their cart, and complete purchases securely.

 ### Usage